Atlantic Illumination Entertainment Lighting

 • Band-Aids

-• Clip-On Tie (For when I Need to Look Dressier (-:)
+• Clip-On Tie -- For when You Need

 Floorbase Kit:

 Floorbases come in various styles, shapes and sizes.
 We make our own flat-bottomed style in one size only using robust stair tread with bottom-recessed, off-set hardware studs.
-This makes for a much lower profile, and the area size can be smaller without the base tipping over when an extended light is mounted.
-The box chosen to house them is a small suitcase-style flight case that can accommodate two bases side by side and a dozen in total.
+This makes for a much lower profile, and the area size of the base can be smaller without it tipping over when a light is mounted with its nose parallel to the floor -- even with a barndoor attached!.
+The box chosen to house them is a small suitcase-style road case that can accommodate two bases side by side for a dozen in total.
+We also have smaller cases that allow six of these floor bases to stand vertically.

 • Selection of Spare, Plated Hardware